Appleby Book 1

 “I already knew your answer.”
-Reaching out, he cupped her cheek and looked deep into her eyes.
+He reached out and cupped her cheek, his dark eyes intent.
 “I loved you, Molly.
-But I wonder if you ever truly loved me?”
+But I wonder if you ever loved me?”

 Always, she wanted to say, but the word stuck in her throat.
-Had it actually been her fault?
+Had it been her fault?
 Could she have tried harder for them?
-If only she hadn’t stepped back…
+If only she hadn’t stayed back in their village…

-The accusation in his eyes burned into her, and in a silent plea for understanding, she covered his hand with hers and pressed her cheek into his palm, breathing in his warm, clean citrus scent.
+The accusation in his eyes burned into her.
+And in a silent plea for understanding, she covered his hand with hers, and pressing her cheek against his warm palm, breathed in his clean citrus scent.

-A light sparked in his eyes and his gaze dropped to her lips.
+A light sparked in Brian’s eyes, and his gaze dropped to her lips.

-Breath faltering, she stared up at him, unable to move as reality mingled with memory and she was transported back to a time when there had only ever been the two of them together.
+Molly’s breath faltered, and she stared up at him.
+Reality mingled with memory and transported her back to a time before Abby, a time when there had only been her and Brian.

-Lowering his head, he brushed his lips over hers.
+He dipped his head and brushed his lips over hers.
 A gentle touch.
 And her eyelids fluttered close on a small sigh of relief.

-But all of a sudden his seeking lips demanded more, and his hands spanned her waist pulling her into the hard heat of his groin.
+But all of a sudden his seeking lips demanded more, and his hands spanned her waist to pull her into the hard heat of his groin.

-Her slumbering mind jerked awake and she wrenched her mouth from his.
+Molly’s slumbering mind jerked awake, and she wrenched her mouth from his.
 “No!
-Oh god.
+Oh God.
 Don’t!”
-Hands, arms and elbows shoving against his chest she yanked free from his hold.
+Hands, arms and elbows shoving against his chest, she yanked free from his hold.

 “What the hell?”
 Brian stared at her in disbelief, his face flushed.

 Cold shame drained the blood from her cheeks, leaving her trembling.
-She raised a hand to her lips.
+Molly raised a hand to her lips.
 “I’m sorry.
-I can’t…” With a shake of her head she spun away, and yanking the back door open, ran out into the sharp evening sunlight.
+I can’t…” With a shake of her head, she spun away, and yanking the back door open, ran out into the sharp evening sunlight.